raae/queen.raae.codes/content/emails-queen/2022/03/25-image-cdn/index.md

 On yesterday's unauthorized and rum-fueled [treasure hunt](https://youtu.be/IDW2IfaHGIs) in the sharky waters around the Gatsby islands, the great and powerful Ward Peeters helped us add Gatsby ImageCDN support to the YouTube oEmbed plugin.

-It was his third time on the show, if you missed the other two have fun catching up:
+It was his third time on the show; if you missed the other two, have fun catching up:

 - [File System Route API to create a page per YouTube video](https://www.youtube.com/watch?v=TX5XPuHhz9o)
 - [Deferred Static Generation (DSG) for older videos](https://www.youtube.com/watch?v=TzJfepDjpzM)